An Unexpected Warning

 P.S.
 Chudley Cannons won their game against Birmingham last week.
 I'm trying to convince Dad to take us, if Mum will allow it.
 Perhaps you can help me convince her when you get here.

 But this had been weeks ago, and still, there had been no rescue attempt in sight.
+Hedwig sat in her cage, having just returned from a hunt with nothing new in the way of messages.

 Perched like an awkward bird that had not yet learned to fly, Severus Snape sat in the very same tree that he had seen a young Harry chased up into by a dog during their Occlumency lessons the past year.